top of page

 A microchip is a small, electronic chip enclosed in a glass cylinder that is about the same size as a grain of rice.

-The microchips presently used in pets only contain identification numbers.
-No, the microchip is not a GPS device and cannot track your animal if it gets lost.
+Microchips presently used in pets contain only identification numbers.
+Microchips are not GPS devices and cannot track animals.

 The best reason to have your animals microchipped is the improved chance that you'll get your animal back if it becomes lost or stolen.